curiouschip/learn/content/docs/getting-started/_index.md

 <--->
 ### Third Party Controllers
 Any USB controller can be used with Pip.
-Controllers can be attached to the USB connectors on either side and if more than 2 controllers are required, you can attach a USB hub to Pip and play multi-player games.
+Controllers can be attached to the USB connectors on either side and if more than 2 controllers are required, you can attach a USB hub to Pip to play multi-player games.

 {{< /columns >}}

 ---

-## MicroSD Card
+## Buttons

-Pip ships with a MicroSD card already inserted, which boots into our custom software.
-You can run RetroPie or Raspbian on Pip (some tweaks may be required and there are links in the downloads section).
+Pip's controller buttons are similar to those normally found on other games controllers.
+When coding your own apps or games, these buttons can be programmed to do whatever you choose.

-{{< figure src="MicroSD.gif" >}}
+{{< figure src="Buttons2.png" >}}

-{{< hint danger >}}
+{{< hint info >}}
-The MicroSD card slot is spring loaded.
-Do not pull the card out without ejecting it first.
+When both controllers are attached to Pip, they are merged together and seen by Pip as a single controller.
 {{< /hint >}}

+There are 3 buttons on Pip itself that are used for a variety of functions:
+{{< figure src="Buttons1.png" >}}

+The **MIDDLE** button is used for powering up, battery indication, selecting volume and brightness settings, quitting apps and for shutting down.
+Further details on these functions are given further down this page.

+The **UP** and **DOWN** shoulder buttons are used to adjust screen brightness and volume, however can be used in your own apps or games to provide other functions.
+When Pip's game controllers are connected, these buttons become part of the gamepad.

+---

+## Battery check and charging

+Pip's built-in LEDs are used to indicate how much battery charge is remaining.
+A **QUICK TAP** of the middle button will show you the charge level of the battery.
+When the MicroUSB cable is plugged in and Pip is charging, a tap of the middle button shows an animated sequence to confirm that the battery is charging and the charge level it has reached.

+{{< figure src="Charging.gif" >}}